fakenzer/fcj-workshop/content/Create-EventBridge/_index.md

 pre: " <b> 5. </b> "
 ---

-In this section, we will create an EventBridge Rule to automatically trigger the **ResourceManagementWorkflow** Step Functions on a scheduled basis.
+In this section, we will create an EventBridge Rule to automatically trigger the Step Functions **ResourceManagementWorkflow** on a periodic schedule.

 ## EventBridge Rule: ResourceManagementSchedule

 #### Purpose

-This EventBridge Rule will:
+This EventBridge Rule will perform:

 - Automatically trigger ResourceManagementWorkflow on schedule
 - Run daily compliance checks at 5:00 PM UTC
 - Send appropriate input parameters to Step Functions
 - Use IAM role automatically created by AWS to invoke Step Functions
-- Ensure stable workflow execution with monitoring capabilities
+- Ensure stable workflow execution that can be monitored

-#### Schedule
+#### Operation Schedule

 The rule will trigger the workflow:

-1. **Daily at 5:00 PM UTC** (12:00 AM Vietnam time)
+1. **Daily at 5:00 PM UTC** (0:00 AM Vietnam time)
 2. **Can be customized** according to organizational needs

 #### Steps to Create EventBridge Rule